How To Fix Orphaned Content On Your Website To Rank Higher

 Do you know if you fix orphaned content on your blog or website it can help your site rank better than it has?
 Yes, each of your pages and posts may be an orphan page on your business website.
 However, there is a correct way how to fix your orphaned content in WordPress vs. just updating an older blog post.

-Therefore, I had to know how to fix the orphaned content staring me right in the eyes!
+Therefore, I had to know how to fix the content that was unlinked and staring me right in the eyes.

 To my surprise, I had over 550 total blog posts that were orphaned.
 Has it really been that long since I’ve been blogging here?
 (The answer can be found on my about me page.)